Negative Exponents

 Numbers and Expressions with Negative Exponents

 Here are a few examples which express negative exponents with variables and numbers.
-Observe the table given below to see how the number is written in its reciprocal form and how the sign of the powers changes.
+Observe the table given below to see how the number/expression with a negative exponent is written in its reciprocal form and how the sign of the powers changes.

 Negative Exponent | Result |